erikrose/parsimonious/README.rst

                         conventions for "raw" and Unicode strings help support fiddly characters.

+``b"some literal"``     A bytes literal.
+Using bytes literals and regular
+                        expressions allows your grammar to parse binary files.
+						Note that all literals and regular expressions must be of the same type within a grammar.
+In grammars that process bytestrings, you should make the grammar string an ``r"""string"""`` so that byte literals like ``\xff`` work correctly.

 [space]                 Sequences are made out of space- or tab-delimited
                         things. ``a b c`` matches spots where those 3 terms appear in that order.